Future-House/paper-qa/README.md

 ## Usage

-Make sure you have set your OPENAI_API_KEY environment variable to your [openai api key](https://beta.openai.com/docs/developer-quickstart/your-api-keys)
+Make sure you have set your OPENAI_API_KEY environment variable to your [openai api key](https://platform.openai.com/account/api-keys)

-To use the package, you need to have a list of paths (valid extensions include: .pdf, .txt, .jpg, .pptx, .docx, .csv, .epub, .md, .mp4, .mp3) and a list of citations (strings) that correspond to the paths.
+To use paper-qa, you need to have a list of paths (valid extensions include: .pdf, .txt, .jpg, .pptx, .docx, .csv, .epub, .md, .mp4, .mp3) and a list of citations (strings) that correspond to the paths.
 You can then use the `Docs` class to add the documents and then query them.

+*This uses a lot of tokens!!
+About 20-30k tokens per answer + embedding cost (negligible unless many documents used).
+That is about $0.50 per answer with current GPT-3 pricing.
+Use wisely.*

 ```python